Fusionmedstaff

 Expand your nursing career and become a travel nurse

 Travel nursing can be applied to several nursing specialties.
-Travel nurses go across the country from facility to facility, providing patient care and filling staffing needs in healthcare systems.
-Travel nurses can specialize in a specific type of nursing, or they can work in a variety of roles.
+Travel nurses go across the country from facility to facility, providing primary and specialty care and filling staffing needs in healthcare systems.
+Travel nurses can specialize in specific types of nursing, or they can work in a variety of roles.

-Many nursing students wonder about the requirements to become a travel nurse, which include earning a Bachelor of Science in Nursing (BSN), as well as passing the National Council Licensure Examination (NCLEX-RN).
-Additionally, you’ll need experience providing patient care in nursing practice as a trained RN, plus to obtain state certifications or licenses.
+Many nursing students wonder about the requirements to become a travel nurse, which include earning a degree in nursing, like a Bachelor of Science in Nursing (BSN), as well as passing the National Council Licensure Examination (NCLEX-RN).
+Additionally, you’ll need experience providing care to patients in nursing practice as a trained RN, plus to obtain state certifications or licenses.

 Generally, one-to-two years on the job is what you need to start traveling.
 The more experience you have, the better equipped you will be to handle the demands of quickly learning the ropes in a new facility.
 Everywhere you go, there are likely to be new systems and protocols to learn.
 You will likely be given one or two days of orientation, but beyond that, you may be largely on your own.
-Building a solid foundation of skills and experience during your first couple of years as a nurse is important for your success.
+Building a solid foundation of skills and experience during your first couple of years as a nurse is important for all nursing career paths.

 If you’re interested in a travel nursing career, reach out to a Fusion Medical Staffing recruiter to find out how the travel process works or search for travel jobs online.
 When you travel with Fusion, you can receive added perks you can’t find anywhere else, such as paid time off (PTO), a referral bonus, and stylish Fusion swag.